shakenfr/x11basic_docker/README.md

 # x11basic_docker
 Docker en for x11 basic

-This Docker file is based on the 1..26 version of X11-basic (see this great project on https://sourceforge.net/projects/x11-basic/
+This Docker file is based on the last stable version of X11-basic (see this great project on https://sourceforge.net/projects/x11-basic/ and https://github.com/kollokollo/X11Basic)

 The docker image is on docker hub : https://hub.docker.com/repository/docker/shakenfr/x11basic/tags?page=1